Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		Policies determine which actions an identity can perform, on which AWS resources, and under which conditions.

 	+	#####	Temporary credentials
+		Temporary credentials have a more restricted set of permissions than the standard IAM user, and they expire automatically after a set period of time.

 ### Managing EC2